-Hong Kong-based veteran China affairs commentator Johnny Lau pointed out on Facebook that the guidelines on enhancing United Front work, sent by the Party to all its frontline branches last week, had noted that all private enterprises, including those whose investors are from Hong Kong and Macau, must stay on message with the Party and top leaders on “cardinal, political issues.”
+Hong Kong-based veteran China affairs commentator Johnny Lau pointed out on Facebook that the guidelines on enhancing United Front work, sent by the party to all its frontline branches last week, had noted that all private enterprises, including those whose investors are from Hong Kong, Macau and Taiwan, must stay on message with the party and top leaders on “cardinal, political issues.”

-“When senior party members like Ren can be locked up, then the chill effect is there and the private sector must know what they should and should not do.”
+“When senior party members like Ren can be locked up, then the chilling effect is there and the private sector must know what they should and should not do.”

 Lau, a reporter-turned-commentator who for decades covered China for Hong Kong’s pro-Beijing newspapers, also urged private entrepreneurs to read between the lines, especially about the document’s chapters on patriotism and “serving the country’s needs.”

-“What Beijing really means can be that private entrepreneurs should also serve the country’s changing needs, be it setting up party branches inside their own companies or safeguarding national security, or even hand over part of their net profits or even properties to the Party when needed,” said Lau.
+“What Beijing really means can be that private entrepreneurs should also serve the country’s changing needs, be it setting up party branches inside their own companies or safeguarding national security, or even hand over part of their net profits or even properties to the party when needed, on top of paying taxes,” said Lau.

-There have already been revelations about private properties and homes being sequestrated overnight in the central province of Shanxi after the local government backtracked on a deal to return homes in prime locations once leased by the authorities to their original owners.
+There have already been revelations about private properties and homes being sequestrated overnight in the central province of Shanxi after the local government backtracked on a deal to return homes in prime locations once leased by the authorities.

 Old fears about Beijing advancing the state sector at the expense of the private economy are revived by the United Front drive, on top of the concerns about the extra-legal vagaries of China’s fickle business environment.

-Yet since Xi took office in 2012, there has been a clear tendency to adopt strict ideological and economic policies similar to those in place before Deng.
+Yet since Xi took office in 2012, there has been a clear tendency to adopt stricter ideological and economic policies similar to those in place before Deng.

-Advocates for the party’s bigger role in the private sector, however, argue that the new drive could smooth communication and interaction between businesses and policymakers and thus lift confidence and improve the outlook.
+Advocates for the party’s bigger role in the private sector, however, argue that the new drive could smoothen communication and interaction between businesses and policymakers and thus lift confidence and improve the outlook.